jawzs/APCSA_Sem1_PRIMM_Classes/README.md

     > yes becuase it defines different methods inside.

 5. Why do the methods/functions `getSide()` and `setSide()` exist?
-    > get side gets data and setside uses that data to perform calculations.
+    > Get side gets data from the user and setside uses that data to perform calculations.

 ## Run
 Run the program.